nichoth/nichoth/src/_posts/dev-diary-signals.md

 But, this seemingly erases the benefit of a framework like React &mdash; a unidirectional data flow, where application state travels from the top downward.

 Signals are essentially two-way data binding, aka, the thing that made client side apps difficult in the past.
-In my first try I hit traditional problems &mdash; obtuse state machines that are hard to reason about, and infinite rendering loops, where a state update will trigger a re-render that triggers a state update, etc...
+In my first try I hit traditional problems &mdash; obtuse state machines that are hard to reason about, and infinite rendering loops, where a state update will trigger a re-render that triggers a state update, etc&hellip;

 At first I tried just updating a signal from anywhere in the app.
 This caused tricky behavior and hard to track down bugs.